-Lewa is the host to Tusk’s annual Safaricom Marathon.
-Co-organised with Lewa, this event raises over $700,000 a year for the conservancy, community development and education projects across Kenya.
+Lewa is the host to Tusk’s annual Lewa Safari Marathon.
+Co-organised by Tusk in partnership with Lewa, this event raises over $350,000 a year for the conservancy, community development and education projects across Kenya.

 Lewa is an award-winning catalyst and model for conservation in Northern Kenya.
 Tusk is dedicated to supporting its ongoing activities.